-As this paradigm took shape (call it the Asian version of that old cliché, there is no free lunch), more and more companies started to “reshore” operations that they once gleefully offshored.
-Over the last decade, according to data Moser has compiled, the U.S. has gone from losing approximately 140,000 manufacturing jobs each year to regaining nearly 800,000 jobs since Moser’s project first launched, in 2010.
+As this paradigm played out (making it clear that there’s still no free lunch), more and more companies started to “reshore” operations that they once gleefully offshored.
+Over the last decade, according to data Moser has compiled, the U.S. has gone from losing approximately 140,000 manufacturing jobs each year to regaining more than 1,000,000 jobs since Moser’s project first launched, in 2010.

 Beyond any production problems overseas, the future of manufacturing is likely to be driven by a far bigger trend: the dawning of the age of the smart factory.
 This is the moment when today’s digital capabilities—for modeling software, remote control, prototype testing through 3D printing, even virtual reality—intersect with real machinery for making stuff.
 Some industry leaders describe the new factories following this model as “cyber-physical systems,” which will lead to a new age of manufacturing that the Germans call “Industry 4.0.”

-Boosterism or not, GE has been putting its money where its mouth is.
-It has renovated factories in Louisville, Kentucky, and elsewhere that make water heaters, refrigerators, and washing machines—a move that, by 2016, had allowed the company to bring 1,300 jobs back from China.
-To underscore just how bright the future looks to GE, the company is now selling off its iconic appliance division to focus on a bigger project: upgrading 400 factories that make everything from jet engines and medical imaging scanners to power-generation equipment and locomotives.
+Boosterism or not, more and more companies seem to be making investments of this sort.
+GE has renovated factories in Louisville, Kentucky, and elsewhere that make water heaters, refrigerators, and washing machines—a move that, by 2016, had allowed the company to bring 1,300 jobs back from China.
+To underscore just how bright the future looks to GE, the company soon sold off its iconic appliance division to focus on a bigger project: upgrading 400 factories that make everything from jet engines and medical imaging scanners to power-generation equipment and locomotives.
 In February, 2021, BMW broke ground on a 67,000-square-foot training center in South Carolina with a $20 million investment.
 The same month, Moser writes, FANUC America, provider of CNC systems, robotics, and factory automation, formed a coalition with Rockwell Automation “to address the manufacturing skills gap with [credentialed] robotics and automation apprenticeship programs.”

 This kind of activity suggests that American business leaders are starting to make an entirely new set of calculations.
 Yes, the U.S. might impose higher costs than the Chinese do for items such as labor and regulatory compliance.
 In the coming years, however, if that expense buys innovation, efficiency, and dominance of new markets, what’s not to love?